mikowitz/mikowitz.github.io/_posts/2016-04-06-intro-to-elixir-processes.markdown

 We receive and print the first "dear," but then that first `receive` is finished.
 We move on to the next one, but it doesn't match the first message in the process mailbox, which is another "dear," so it goes on to the second one, which is "reader," which matches, and the function terminates.

 So we need a `receive` block to listen for each incoming message.
 And, if you run the code a number of times, you’ll see that the tokens are always printed in the same order.
 That’s because the receive blocks are processed in order.
-One waits until ti receives a message, then goes on to the next one.
+One waits until it receives a message, then goes on to the next one.
 You can confirm this for yourself by switching their order in your code and running it.
 You should see that the second token is now always printed first.

 This is all simple enough when we know we’ll only be receiving two messages.
 But out in the real world, it’s rare that we can predict this with any measure of reasonability.
 So let’s make `Echo` behave a bit more like a real piece of code might:

+{% highlight elixir %}
 defmodule Echo do
   def listen do
     receive do
       {sender, token} -> send sender, {self, token}
     end
   end

   def run(tokens) do
-        pids = Enum.map(tokens, fn token -> {spawn(Echo, :listen, []), token} end)
+    pids = Enum.map(tokens, fn token ->
+      {spawn(Echo, :listen, []), token}
+    end)
-        Enum.map(pids, fn {pid, token} -> send pid, {self, token} end)
+    Enum.map(pids, fn {pid, token} ->
+      send pid, {self, token}
+    end)

     ...
   end
 end
+{% endhighlight %}

 So far, so good, we can spawn the correct number of processes, and send a token to each one.
 But how do we make sure we’ll be listening for each response?
 One way is to continue using the Enum.map:

+{% highlight elixir %}
 defmodule Echo do
   def listen do
     receive do
       {sender, token} -> send sender, {self, token}
     end
   end

   def run(tokens) do
-        pids = Enum.map(tokens, fn token -> {spawn(Echo, :listen, []), token} end)
+    pids = Enum.map(tokens, fn token ->
-        Enum.map(pids, fn {pid, token} -> send pid, {self, token} end)
+      {spawn(Echo, :listen, []), token}
+    end)
     Enum.map(pids, fn {pid, token} ->
+      send pid, {self, token}
+    end)

+    Enum.map(pids, fn {pid, token} ->
       receive do
         {^pid, ^token} -> IO.puts token
       end
     end)
   end
 end
+{% endhighlight %}

 And we run it: